MatthewJansen/Vectorized-Neural-Network/README.md

 ## Requirements

 - **Recommended python version:** Python 3.8.10 64-bit
-- Unzip and to add the raw MNIST data to the same directory as the code before using the project's notebook and code.
+- Unzip and add the raw MNIST data to the same directory as the code before using the project's notebook and code.

 [Note: This section will be updated in due course.]